Crater (The Cup) Constellation

 The Latin genitive of the constellation name is "Crateris" (pronounced krəˈtɪərɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Crateris (the brightest star of Crater based on the Bayer catalog); or 23 Crateris (the 23th star in the constellation of Crater based on the Flamsteed catalog).

-Sky chart of Crater from your location
+Sky Chart of Crater Constellation

 Here we provide a simplified sky chart of the Crater constellation.
 Alternatively it is possible to locate Crater in the night sky using our Online Interactive Planetarium.

-Visibility of Crater from your location
+Visibility of Crater Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.